Teriks/LibLSLCC/README.md

  * Full and optimized support for the CO-OP script stop strategy in OpenSim.

- * Correct order of operations via the use of operator function stubs that are generated on demand.
+ * Correct order of evaluation via the use of operator function stubs that are generated on demand.
 Old mono list optimizations will now port over without breaking, as well as other odd scripts that rely on Right to Left evaluation being the norm.

- * Negatable vectors and rotations.

  * Support for certain unicode characters in script symbols.
-(Same characters the linden Compiler allows)
+(Most of the same characters the linden compiler allows)